WladiD/SlimForDelphi/README.md

 * Includes helper classes for serializing and deserializing Slim lists.
 * Comprehensive testing with DUnitX.

-## Installation

-1. Ensure that Delphi is installed.
-2. Clone this repository to your machine.
-3. Open the project in Delphi and compile it.
-4. For the examples, you will need [FitNesse](https://fitnesse.org/).
-Download the `fitnesse-standalone.jar`.

 ## Usage

 ### Setting up the Slim Server